 So what does becoming the best version of yourself mean?
 Does it mean the current "you" is an inferior version?
 Well, not exactly, but maybe you could have done better at things, and you're not bringing out your full potential yet.
-There could be things that are preventing you from achieving what you can really do.
+There could be things that are preventing you from achieving what you can do.

 We are talking about how this best version of yourself can be the ideal "you" you were thinking about when you were still a kid.
-As a child, maybe you were asked by someone what you wanted to be when you grow up.
+As a child, maybe you were asked by someone what you wanted to be when you grew up.
 I want to be a CEO, a billionaire, the next Bill Gates, a famous author, or a superhero.
-As far-fetched as some of our childish dreams can be, one common thing is that we wanted to become a better version of ourselves.
+As far-fetched as some of our childish dreams can be, one common thing is that we want to become a better version of ourselves.
 As we grow up, we might have lost our way of fulfilling our childhood dream.
 Changes and adjustments in our lives might have forced us to think of another path.

 Knowing the real you

-While you are still studying in high school or college, it's quite a good idea to think as early as this point in time to figure out what you really want to do in life.
-See where your interests and passions lie and what values are most important to you.
+While you are still studying in high school or college, it's quite a good idea to think as early as this point in time to figure out what you want to do in life.
+First, see where your interests and passions lie and what values are most important to you.
 Then, dedicate a day or two where you can be in your room or some quiet place by yourself and ask questions to yourself.
 Ask yourself what things and activities bring happiness to you, what things you enjoy doing, what kind of contribution you want to make in the world, what things can bring fulfillment to you, and what state you can consider yourself successful.
-By questioning ourselves, we then dig deeper in our own minds and possibly see what could be the things stopping us from becoming the best of who we really are.
+By questioning ourselves, we then dig deeper in our minds and possibly see what could be the things stopping us from becoming the best of who we are.
 Even when you are already working as an employee or managing your own business and are a full-fledged adult already, it won't hurt to dedicate a day to stop and spend some time asking yourself these questions.

 How to become the ideal "you."

-Once you've figured out the ideal person you want to be, the next thing to do is create plans and formulate the exact steps you will take to get to that ideal point.
+Once you've figured out the ideal person you want to be, the next thing to do is create plans and formulate the exact steps you will take to get to that perfect point.
 It might be hard to pull this off alone, so try to get some help along the way from trustworthy friends, family, or even a life coach.
 The following are things that can help you become the best version of yourself.

 Focus on your strengths

-By getting to know ourselves better, we can see what we are good at and the ones we are bad at.
+By getting to know ourselves better, we can see what we are good at and the ones we are bad at doing.
 It's easy to wallow in self-pity and say that you are not good at this and that.
 Instead of focusing on your weaknesses, work on improving your strengths.
-For example, if you are not that strong physically but have been blessed with a creative mind and good writing skills, try to find a career that will make good use of your imagination and writing abilities.
+For example, if you are not that strong physically but blessed with a creative mind and good writing skills, try to find a career that will make good use of your imagination and writing abilities.
 Learn and improve in this area so you can take advantage of your strengths.

 Don't expect too much.